eclipse-hono/hono/site/content/user-guide/command-and-control.md

 {{% note %}}
+This feature is available now as a first fully working version but is considered to possibly have some unknown issues that may not make it fully production ready yet.

-Note that in Hono 0.6 Command and Control is only supported by the HTTP protocol adapter.
+Note that in Hono 0.6 it is only supported by the HTTP protocol adapter.
 {{% /note %}}

 Refer to [Command and Control API]({{< relref "api/Command-And-Control-API.md" >}}) and [Command and Control Concepts]({{< relref "concepts/command-and-control.md" >}}) for detailed explanations and specifications.